Home » Customary Earnest Money Deposit

 Dear Looking Back,

-I have been selling real estate for nearly thirty years and this is a first.
-Most purchase contracts opt that deposit issues be handled by mediation and arbitration.
-In this instance the buyer cannot be liable for damages exceeding their deposit, not too exceed 3% of the purchase price.
-Thus, there is no need for such a large deposit.
+I have been selling real estate for nearly thirty years, and this is a first.
+Typically, most purchase contracts specify that deposit issues are handled through mediation and arbitration.
+In most cases, the buyer cannot be liable for damages exceeding their deposit, not to exceed 3% of the purchase price.
+As a result, there is generally no need for such a large deposit.

-In competitive situations I have seen buyers offer larger deposits, but I have never had an instance where a seller demanded more than 3%.
-Escrow is an independent neutral third party.
-Once your deposit transfers to escrow a refund to you can only happen one of three ways.
-The manner determined by the purchase contract:
+In competitive situations, I have seen buyers offer larger deposits; however, I have never encountered a situation where a seller demanded more than 3%.
+In most transactions, escrow acts as an independent neutral third party.
+Once your deposit transfers to escrow, a refund can only occur in one of three ways, depending on the purchase contract:

 Leave a Reply